 - From there, the purchaser needs to access the marketplace of his chosen metaverse platform and connect his digital wallet to it.
 Marketplaces can typically be found on metaverse platform websites.

-- At this stage, purchasing digital real estate looks a lot like buying real estate in the physical world.
+- At this stage, purchasing digital land looks a lot like buying land in the physical world.
 A buyer needs to consider the price, location and future value of the digital land he is considering purchasing.

 - Once the buyer has identified a piece of land, he needs to acquire the tokens or coins to buy it with and store them on his digital wallet.
 The type of token or coin that will be needed to execute the transaction varies by metaverse platform.
 For instance, to purchase digital land in Decentraland, the user would need to purchase MANA tokens.
 If he wished to purchase land in The Sandbox, he would need to acquire SAND tokens.